USB hardware: EU smartphone power supply standard

 In June 2009, the European Commission organized a voluntary Memorandum of Understanding (MoU) to adopt micro-USB as a common standard for charging smartphones marketed in the European Union.
 The specification was called the common external power supply.
 The MoU lasted until 2014.
 The common EPS specification (EN 62684:2010) references the USB Battery Charging Specification and is similar to the GSMA/OMTP and Chinese charging solutions.
 In January 2011, the International Electrotechnical Commission (IEC) released its version of the (EU's) common EPS standard as IEC 62684:2011.

 In 2022, the Radio Equipment Directive 2022/2380 made USB-C compulsory as a mobile phone charging standard from 2024, and for laptops from 2026.

+EU external power supply regulation

+In December 2028, EU regulation 2025/2052 will require that all external power supplies, and not only those use to charge portable devices, must have removable USB-C or USB-PD receptacle.
+This applies to all external power supplies performing AC to DC conversion, outputting voltages up to 48v or total wattage up to 100W.

 Faster-charging standards

 A variety of (non-USB) standards support charging devices faster than the USB Battery Charging standard.
 When a device doesn't recognize the faster-charging standard, generally the device and the charger fall back to the USB battery-charging standard of 5 V at 1.5 A (7.5 W).
 When a device detects it is plugged into a charger with a compatible faster-charging standard, the device pulls more current or the device tells the charger to increase the voltage or both to increase power (the details vary between standards).